ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Instead, they reply with a `4xx` http status code (eg. 429 or 403) or adopt more aggresive policies like dropping connections.

-Complex throttling policies involving different windows can be poorly implemented by clients.
+Complex throttling policies involving different windows and related header field names can be poorly implemented by clients.

-This specification provides a standard way to communicate quota informations so that the client avoids running over quota.
+This specification provides a standard way to communicate quota informations to help clients avoiding running over quota.

 This specification does not cover: